Bring Your Snowshoes, Just in Case!

 This year’s trip was held over the weekend of April 22 to 24 at the Estes Park YMCA.
 Now, we would normally think – that’s kind of late in the year for snowshoeing, isn’t it?
 Well, in 2015 the trip was originally scheduled for the end of February, but had to be postponed … get this … because of snow.

-So the “snowshoe” date was rescheduled at the end of April in 2015.
-Everyone was certain that it would be hiking weather.
+So the “snowshoe” date was rescheduled to the end of April in 2015.
+Everyone assumed it would be hiking weather.
 Surprise!
-It snowed and the snowshoeing was great!
+It snowed, and the snowshoeing was great!

 This year the trip fell between two weekends of heavy snow in the mountains, yet it was a hiking weekend — there wasn’t enough snow left from the big storm the weekend before to float a snowshoe.
 They had them along, just in case …